tobeeandmaymay/chatBot/README.md

 }
 ```

 Include `data.json` which is defined as a volume in `docker-compose.yml` so we can persist data.
-At the bare minimum include empty json:
+At the bare minimum include an empty json:
 ```
 {}
 ```